-Jesus did say, “He who is not with Me is against Me, and he who does not gather with Me scatters abroad” (Matt 12:30).
+Jesus declared, “He who is not with Me is against Me, and he who does not gather with Me scatters abroad” (Matt 12:30).
 Are we gathering with Christ or are we against Him?
 The mission of the church is to make disciples — followers of Christ (Matt 28:19–20).
 The church’s purpose is to “proclaim the praises of Him who called you out of darkness into His marvelous light” (1 Pet 2:9).
 Developing and maturing disciples will multiply disciples.
 Through the New Testament, disciples made other disciples through groups of disciples who grow and mature in Christ and thus inevitably reach out as lights to others.
 Christians multiplied together.

-Opening Doors of Evangelism
+Opening Doors for Evangelism

 - Be an example, a shining light (Matt 5:16).
 Pray with unbelievers in their distress (Acts 27).
 Love your enemies.
 Do good, bless, & pray for them (Luke 6:27–28).